Michael Wong (actor): Early life

 There were a number of significant factors against Wong's eventual success in the Hong Kong film industry including an inability to speak Cantonese Chinese, no formal training in acting and no background in martial arts.
 He also lacked an entry into the tightly knit in the Hong Kong film industry.

 Career

+Acting career

-His debut was in 1985's City Hero, then in 1986 he was cast in his first major role, Legacy of Rage alongside Brandon Lee.
+His acting debut was in 1985's City Hero, then in 1986 he was cast in his first major role, Legacy of Rage alongside Brandon Lee.
 His next significant film was Royal Warriors a.k.a.
 In the Line of Duty, which established his dominant image for the first part of his career as a naive but tough outsider.

 He made his English language movie debut in James Hong's The Vineyard in 1989.

 Final Option, released in 1994, would make Wong a major star in the Chinese film industry.
 Playing the role of a police officer, Stone Wong, he established a tougher image.

 In 1995, he starred alongside Jackie Chan in Thunderbolt.